Migration Tools for Azure: The Complete 2026 Guide to Tools, Phases, and Governance

 May 15, 2026

-This guide maps migration tools for Azure across each phase and workload type – from Microsoft’s native tooling to third-party alternatives – and covers the part most migration guides skip: how to govern the migrated estate once workloads are running in production.
+This guide maps Azure migration tools across each phase and workload type – from Microsoft’s native tooling to third-party alternatives – and covers what most migration guides treat as an afterthought: how to govern the migrated estate once workloads are running in production.

 Phase 1: Discovery

 Azure Migrate handles discovery.
 It scans on-premises environments – VMware, Hyper-V, physical servers, AWS VMs – and builds an inventory of servers, applications, and dependency mappings.
-The 2025 updates added SAP systems support (public preview) and expanded coverage for Linux distributions, so discovery now covers a wider range of enterprise workloads than it did a year ago.
+Microsoft added SAP systems discovery in public preview during 2025 (documented in the Azure Migrate release notes) and expanded coverage for Linux distributions, so discovery now reaches a wider range of enterprise workloads than it did a year ago.

-What Azure Migrate produces at this stage: a complete map of your servers, their interdependencies, and the applications running on them.
-Without this, assessment is guesswork.
+What Azure Migrate produces at this stage: a map of your servers, their interdependencies, and the applications running on them.
+Without it, assessment is guesswork.

 Phase 2: Assessment

-Azure Migrate Assessment takes that inventory and evaluates readiness.
+Azure Migrate Assessment takes the discovery inventory and evaluates readiness.
 It calculates sizing recommendations, compatibility checks, and cost estimates for each workload.
-The newer application-aware assessment feature groups all resources in an application together, providing both technical readiness and business insights (ROI and TCO analysis) for migrating entire applications with their dependent workloads.
+The application-aware assessment feature groups all resources in an application together, providing both technical readiness and business insights (ROI and TCO) for migrating entire applications with their dependents.

-Microsoft also added sustainability reporting to the Business Case tool in 2025 – it now estimates carbon emissions savings when migrating on-premises resources to Azure.
+Microsoft added sustainability insights to the Business Case tool in 2025 (public preview), which estimates carbon emissions savings when migrating on-premises resources to Azure.
 For organisations reporting under CSRD, that data matters at the board level.

 Phase 3: Migration